19hours/sg-statutes/Acts/Employment Act.md

 [41/2004]

-(7) Any employer who contravenes subsection (5) shall be guilty of an offence and shall be liable on conviction —
+(7) Any employer who contravenes subsection (5) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 12 of 2013 wef 01/05/2013]

-(a) to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both; and
+(7A) Any employer who fails, without reasonable cause, to grant childcare leave to an employee who is entitled to and requests for such leave shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 12 of 2013 wef 01/05/2013]

-(b) for a subsequent offence, to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.
+(7B) Where an employer who is convicted or found guilty of an offence under subsection (7) or (7A) is a repeat offender, he shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

-[28/2008]

-(7A) Any employer who fails, without reasonable cause, to grant childcare leave to an employee who is entitled to and requests such leave shall be guilty of an offence and shall be liable on conviction —

-(a) to a fine not exceeding $5,000; and

-(b) for a subsequent offence, to a fine not exceeding $10,000.

-[28/2008]
+[Act 12 of 2013 wef 01/05/2013]

+(7C) For the purposes of subsection (7B), a person is a repeat offender in relation to an offence under subsection (7) or (7A) if the person who is convicted or found guilty of an offence under subsection (7) or (7A) (referred to as the current offence) has been convicted or found guilty of —

+(a) an offence under subsection (7) or (7A);

+(b) an offence under section 12B(12) or (14) of the Child Development Co-Savings Act (Cap.
+38A) in force before, on or after 1st May 2013; or

+(c) an offence under section 12B(13) of the Child Development Co-Savings Act,

+on at least one other occasion on or after 1st May 2013 and before the date on which he is convicted or found guilty of the current offence.

+[Act 12 of 2013 wef 01/05/2013]

 (8) In this section —